 Figure 65, Figure 66, and Figure 67 display paratransit expenses, operating characteristics, and revenue from FY 2016 through 2025.
 Three-year retrospectives are shown in Figure 68 and Figure 69.
-TDA 4.0 funds are assumed to balance the budget through FY 2023, and unsecured funding is assumed for FY 2024 and 2025.
+TDA 4.0 funds are assumed to balance the budget throughout the SRTP period.